tensorflow/tensorboard/DEVELOPMENT.md

 # How to Develop TensorBoard

 TensorBoard at HEAD relies on the nightly installation of TensorFlow: this allows plugin authors to use the latest features of TensorFlow, but it means release versions of TensorFlow may not suffice for development.
 We recommend installing TensorFlow nightly in a [Python virtualenv](https://virtualenv.pypa.io), and then running your modified development copy of TensorBoard within that virtualenv.
-To install TensorFlow nightly within the virtualenv, you can simply run
+To install TensorFlow nightly within the virtualenv, you can simply run the following commands at the root of the Tensorboard Git repository:

 ```sh
 $ virtualenv tf